alanstevens/BenefitsApp/Readme.md

 ## Assumptions
 * "Name starts with 'A'" means *first name* starts with capital 'A' only.
 * The benefits calculator is part of a larger app that does more than manage employees/benefits.

 ## Instructions
 * To run the app:
+    * CD ./source
     * Start the api: `npm run api`
     * In a new console window, start the ui:  `npm start`

 ## Prerequisites
-* `npm install -g newman`
-* `npm install -g handlebars`
-* `npm install -g http-server`
 * dotnet core 2.1 SDK: https://www.microsoft.com/net/download/

 ## Testing
+* CD ./source
 * API Unit Tests: `npm run apitests`
 * API Integration Tests:
     * Start the api server: `npm run api`